The Pros And Cons Of Debt Consolidation Loans: A Complete Analysis

 2. Substantially Lower Interest Costs

-For borrowers with quality credit (660+ scores), it’s possible to acquire consolidation loan rates that are lower than 4-6% APR.
-But even those with average credit, an individual can qualify for a consolidation loan.
+For borrowers with quality credit (660+ scores), it’s possible to acquire consolidation loan rates lower than 4-6% APR.
+But even those with average credit can qualify for a consolidation loan.
 However, the rates are somewhere around 10-15%, which is still far lower than what credit cards charge.

 For example, £20,000 in credit card debt at 22% would cost over £5,200 a year in interest.
-The same amount at 15% costs around £3,000 annually.
+The exact amount at 15% costs around £3,000 annually.
 That’s £2,200 yearly savings from a lower consolidation loan rate.

 3. Increased Available Cash Flow

-Along with decreased interest costs, consolidation loans free up cash flow by extending the repayment period from a typical 2-3 years for credit cards to 5-7 years on a consolidation loan.
+Along with decreased interest costs, consolidation loans free up cash flow by extending the repayment period from 2-3 years for credit cards to 5-7 years on a consolidation loan.
 While a longer term means paying greater total interest over time, the benefit is a lower individual monthly payment.

 This newly opened-up disposable income might be deployed toward knocking down the consolidation loan principal at an accelerated pace.
 Even paying only an additional £50-100 monthly above the required payment quickly shrinks a loan down faster through the power of compound interest.